elusivecodes/FyreCommand/README.md

 $commands = CommandRunner::all();
 ```

-This method will return an 2-dimensional array, where the key is the namespace and the value is an array of commands found in the namespace.
+This method will return an array where the key is the command alias, and the value is an instance of the command.

 **Clear**

-Clear all namespaces.
+Clear all namespaces and loaded commands.

 ```php
 CommandRunner::clear();